-Aspiring egg donors ask us many questions about the compensation, time commitment, and process of donating eggs.
+Aspiring egg donors ask us many questions about the reimbursement, time commitment, and process of donating eggs.
 The question we hear most often is: is the egg donation process painful?

 The honest answer is that it depends.
 There’s no short, yes or no answer because every woman is different and there are multiple steps in the egg donation process that can affect donors in various ways.
 Instead, let’s break down the steps involved in the actual donation process and see how they could affect you as a potential egg donor.

 Once you’re accepted into our program — meaning you’ve passed our medical testing and psychological evaluation — you’d be cleared to begin cycling.
 In an egg donation cycle, you’ll be given carefully prescribed doses of hormone-based medications for about 8-12 days.
 These hormones help you develop all of the eggs naturally produced in a typical cycle (see side note below).
 These medications are administered through shots that you must give yourself.
 In addition to the hormone shots, you’ll receive occasional blood tests, both during the initial screening and during your egg donation cycle.
 These are the same medications used for IVF patients.